Pop quiz! (I always hated those in school) But here we go.

 (Transcript of Audio)

 The credit card is there.
 It’s like the old saying, Rob, guns don’t kill people.
 People kill people.
 And it’s kind of the same thing with credit cards.
 Credit cards are just a tool.
 Credit cards are the vehicle.
 And now if you misuse a credit card, it can get you in trouble very quickly.
+Using multiple credit cards wisely and sensibly is a skill that all credit card holders should long to have.
+However, credit card mismanagement is a serious problem for many people.

 The key is we’re not going to misuse our credit cards.
 We’re going to have the credit cards.
 We’re going to take advantage of them to the best of our ability and to the best uses for us.
 We’re going to rack up the points.
 And the cool thing is, no matter what you’re into, there seems to be a credit card that will reward you and help you with the things you want.